EDeLeon9/NotesApp/README.md

 # NotesApp
-.apk files for notes app sample I'm working in.
-Soon full version will be available in Google Play and Apple App Store
+.apk files for notes app sample I'm working on.
+Soon full version will be available in Google Play and Apple App Store!